jleibund/ruze/README.md

     /extras/server/file
     /extras/client/dom

+##File Endpoint

+File used to read files from a directory or write to them allowing you to stream and process the results

+            from('file:/Users/me/dev/ruze/test/in?once=true&archive=true&mode=line&buffer=true')
+            ...
+            .to('file:/Users/me/dev/ruze/test/out?mode=stream')

+This component accepts the following parameters
+            ignored   // ignores a directory called .ruze, created for producers to place processed files afterward persistent // informs underlying fs whether to keep the worker running ignorePermissionErrors // ignores permission errors when reading/writing to a directory ignoreInitial  // will ignore any initial file detections on startup (if files are resident in the directory) interval // the detection interval in milliseconds binaryInterval // the binary interval in milliseconds archive // if set to true will move processed files to the ./.ruze directory for producers, otherwise discard process files
+            mode: // 'line' streams files line by line, 'file' reads in the whole file at once, 'stream' works on a buffer size basis
+            buffer: // either false, or the buffer size for mode : 'buffer' setting, above

+To see an example of this file running, try the test/file-test.js test file.

+##DOM Endpoint

+DOM uses jQuery to select an element and and event from which all event data becomes the body of the resulting exchange(s)

+        from('dom:h1.project?on=click')
+            .expr('in.body={timestamp:in.body.timeStamp, text:in.body.currentTarget.outerText, type:in.body.type}')
+            .to('myserver:direct:a')

+To see an example of this, look at the examples/multiserver/public/js/main.js file and try running the example (instructions, below)

 You can add your own plugin components here beyond those provided.
 They are labeled to differentiate those that work in a the nodejs/server environment (e.g. file system access), those that work only in the browser, and those that are shared.